Tzcodes101/burger/README.md

 ## License
 ![badge](https://img.shields.io/badge/license-ISC-brightgreen)

-This project is not covered by the ISC license.
+This project is covered by the ISC license.

 ## Contributors
 - Talia Zisman